 Further Reading

 Life is difficult.
 Death is even more so.
-If you need additional resources, consider a support group.
-The following books may also offer some comfort.
+If you need additional resources, consider a support group for emotional support or even grief counseling.
+The following books may also offer some comfort, along with more information on hospice care and hospice organizations.

 - Duncan, Katie (Author)